 COAPRT standard 2.05.05 requires reporting of aggregated results of learning outcomes assessment.
 Results for the most recent academic year follow.

-- 100% (50 out of 50) of CTR students (100%) graduating in 2020 did so within six years of entering the University of North Carolina at Greensboro.
+- 98% of CTR students graduating in 2021 did so within six years of entering UNC Greensboro.

 - Departmental faculty advisors meet with each student to establish a plan of study, provide direction in the selection of practica and internships, as well as career counseling.